 1. White flour baked goods

 “White baked goods make the top of the list because white flour becomes white sugar right in your mouth,” says Julie Daniluk, RHN, author of "Meals that Heal Inflammation."
 The starches break into sugars immediately; that’s why it raises your blood sugar so fast.
 When your blood sugar spikes, you end up with inflammation.
-What’s more, white flour carries a double whammy because of the gluten content.
-Many people have a difficult time digesting gluten and inflammation results.
+What’s more, white flour can carry a double whammy because of the gluten content.
+Some people have a difficult time digesting gluten, and inflammation is the result.
 “Quite a lot of the population is walking around inflamed,” says Daniluk.
 To replace white flour goods, try brown rice, amaranth, quinoa and teff, a grain from Africa that’s gaining popularity in gluten-free circles.

 2. French fries/potato chips

 Are French fries evil?
-The problem is that frying foods in oil at extremely high temperatures, enough to put a crispy edge on a fry, creates a neurotoxin chemical called acrylamide, which causes terrible inflammation.
-The only way to resolve that problem is to bake at lower temperatures.
-Same for potato chips.
+The problem is that frying foods in oil at extremely high temperatures, enough to put a crispy edge on a fry, creates a neurotoxin chemical called acrylamide, reports the National Cancer Institute, which causes inflammation.
+One way to resolve that problem is to decrease cooking times and bake at lower temperatures.
 To avoid, bake fries in the oven and look for baked chips that don’t contain oil.
-Organic baked corn chips are a great substitute if it’s a crunch you’re after.
+Organic baked corn chips are a good substitute if it’s a crunch you’re after.

 3. Grilled sausages

 Sausages contain nitrates, which have been linked to cancer.
 (Photo: Shaiith/Shutterstock)